 PRIVATE ICE CLIMBING TOUR

 Take your glacier adventure to another level with our customisable Ice Climbing Tour, no experience required.
-You decide the level of difficulty and the duration of the trip and we will find the perfect location for you to test out your skills.
+You decide the level of difficulty and the duration of the trip, and we will find the perfect location for you to test out your skills.
 We will teach you the best climbing techniques and boost your confidence before increasing the difficulty of climbs.

-We start the day by picking you up in Reykjavík and travelling along the south coast.
+We start the Private Ice Climbing Tour by picking you up in Reykjavík and travelling along the south coast.
 The drive takes around 2 hours in the morning, but we will make sure to stop off to grab snacks before heading straight to the Sólheimajökull glacier.
 It’s here that your guide will prep you and provide you with all the necessary gear required for the hike and ice climb.
+You will start your hike by learning about the glacier and how to walk competently on the ice with crampons.
+Once on the ice, your guide will explore the ever-changing glacier searching for safe crevasses, moulins, and other slopes to teach you the ropes (pun intended).

 The ice climbing tour will be composed of multiple single-pitch climbs of varying intensity depending on the ability and desire of the group.
 Even though ice climbing will be a big part of the experience, you will also spend time exploring the glacier and taking in the views.
+Normally, you will spend around 3+ hours on the glacier depending on weather, conditions and desires, though the day itself is expected to last 11 hours in total with driving time, prep time, lunch and optional sightseeing.

 After an adventurous day, we will step off the ice and find somewhere for lunch before starting to travel back towards Reykjavík.
 Depending on how long you spent on the glacier, your guide may add in other scenic stops along the way.